Rwanda Gorilla Tours

 Umubano gorilla family

-Umubano means “benevolence” because the group lives in closeness with Amahoro group.
+Umubano means “benevolence” because the group lives in closeness with the Amahoro group.
 This break-away group from Amahoro is led by Umubano and is made up of 11 members.

 The cost of Rwanda gorilla permits